JoshuaMeza/CodePain_POO/Code/DiscordBot/RudeApiV3/README.md

 def  addLog(self, userId):
 ```

-> increase the times that an user try a request
+> increase the amount of times an user sends a request
 > Args:
 > userId
 > Return: